sovrynn/ecdo/1-ADHOC-EVIDENCE/animal-plant-evidence/animal-remains/README.md

 ![book](img/biofloodmass.jpg "book")

-However I don't think the boulder clay was deposited by melting glaciers though and think a deluge buried the old coastline.
-I'll send some pictures from a book a local Geography teacher wrote which you might find interesting
+Potential for the boulder clay to be deposited not by melting glaciers, but a deluge that buried the old coastline.
+This is a picture from a book a local geography teacher.

 Note on this one that at the base of the buried cliff are bones of hippopotamus, rhinoceros and hyena.
 These were either deposited by ice sheets our buried there after a production of the lion king.
 Or smashed by a deluge in the not too distant past.